Higher order fluctuations of extremal eigenvalues of sparse random matrices: Definitions and main results

 has a mean of the order $q^{-2}$ corresponding to the deterministic correction term introduced in \cite{LS18}.
-For $n\ge3$, we can still calculate $\mathcal{Z}_{n}$ but the explicit form is more complicated. \end{remark} As a result of Theorem \ref{thm: local law}, we can show that the extremal eigenvalues has fluctuations of order $N^{-2/3}$ with respect to the approximate location of the edge, $\asedge$.
+For $n\ge3$, we can still calculate $\mathcal{Z}_{n}$ but the explicit form is more complicated. \end{remark}

+As a result of Theorem \ref{thm: local law}, we can show that the extremal eigenvalues has fluctuations of order $N^{-2/3}$ with respect to the approximate location of the edge, $\asedge$.
 Recall that the ordered eigenvalues of $H$ is denoted by \begin{theorem}[Recovery of edge rigidity] Let $H$ be as in Definition \ref{def: sparse RM} with any small $b>0$.
-Let the random correction terms $\mathcal{Z}_{1},\mathcal{Z}_{2},\cdots,\mathcal{Z}_{\ell-1},\mathcal{Z}_{\ell}$ be as in Theorem \ref{thm: local law}, and let $\asedge$ be as in Lemma \ref{lem: property of tilde m}.
+For $\ell\ge 1$ large enough, let $\{\mathcal{Z}_{n}\}_{n=1}^{\ell}$ be as in Theorem \ref{thm: local law}, and let $\asedge$ be as in Lemma \ref{lem: property of tilde m}.
 Fix an integer $k\ge 1$.
 We have for all $1\le i\le k$,

-\end{theorem} This result extends \cite[Theorem 1.4]{HLY20} and reveals what exactly governs the higher order fluctuation of extremal eigenvalues of sparse random matrices when $1 \ll q\ll N^{1/6}$. \begin{remark} As an application of Theorem \ref{thm: rigidity}, we consider the noise sensitivity problem of the top eigenvector, which is a unit eigenvector associated with the largest eigenvalue.
+\end{theorem} \begin{remark} This result extends \cite[Theorem 1.4]{HLY20} and reveals what exactly governs the higher order fluctuation of extremal eigenvalues of sparse random matrices when $1 \ll q\ll N^{1/6}$. \end{remark} \begin{remark} As an application of Theorem \ref{thm: rigidity}, we consider the noise sensitivity problem of the top eigenvector, which is a unit eigenvector associated with the largest eigenvalue.
 Let $\vv$ be the top eigenvector of the random matrix $H$.
 We resample $k$ randomly chosen entries of the matrix $H$ and obtain another realization of the random matrix with top eigenvector $\vv^{[k]}$.
 According to \cite{BL21+}, if $q\gg N^{1/9}$ and $k\gg N^{5/3}$, the top eigenvectors, $\vv$ and $\vv^{[k]}$, are ``almost orthogonal'', i.e.